 Dedicated to blue water sailing.
 Sponsor of inshore, distance, and offshore sailboat races.
 Supporter of the interests and needs of sailors.

 Proud Partnership with Sailfish Club

 In 1957, members of the Florida Station of the Cruising Club of America, led by Dick Bertram, decided to sponsor a race from Miami to Palm Beach and to hold it in early December as racing yachts from the north had arrived by then in preparation for the Southern Ocean Racing Conference held in January and February.
 Over the years, yachts have raced under numerous rating rules and now sail in four classes: IRC, PHRF, ORC, and ECRCA.

 The original course started in Miami was shortened to Ft.
 Lauderdale in the 1980’s to allow the yachts to finish before dark.
 In the 1960’s the Sailfish Club of Florida became a co-sponsor of the race and now hosts the well-known awards party following the finish.
 In 2016 the Club partnered with the Storm Trysail Club and decided to extend the course back to Miami.
 Sailors are invited to the Sailfish Club upon finishing the race for dockside cocktails and live music.
 Racers finish the evening with a world-class awards banquet at the Sailfish Club of Florida.
-(For 2020, advanced reservations are required due to limits in social gatherings).

 The offshore event is held first Friday in December